ubercellogeek/LightningDbCache/README.md

 Public methods on `LightningDbCache` are thread-safe.

-However, **it is not recommended to share a database file between multiple processes while using this library**.
-If you need to share a cache between multiple processes, you should use a distributed cache such as [Redis](https://redis.io/).
+While it is possible, care should be taken when sharing a cache database between multiple processes.
+Some filesystems may not support memory-mapped files in a way that is compatible with LightningDb.
 For more in-depth reading on LightningDb's threading and multiple process support, see the [LightningDb Docs](http://www.lmdb.tech/doc/)